wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-user-accounts-licenses-microsoft-365/includes/3-create-user-accounts.md

 Depending on your needs, you can use the following methods to provision user accounts:

- *  **Microsoft 365 admin center.** This poratal provides a simple web interface for individually creating and managing users.
+ *  **Microsoft 365 admin center.** This portal provides a simple web interface for individually creating and managing users.
 Is also available as an app for mobile devices or tables as Microsoft 365 admin app.
  *  **Import multiple users.** This option provides a method for the bulk importation of multiple users into the Microsoft 365 admin center through a comma-separated value (CSV) file.
  *  **Windows PowerShell.** You can use this cmdlet-based and script-based interface to create and manage single and multiple users.
  *  **Directory synchronization.** This option requires you to provision and manage users by synchronizing Microsoft 365 with an on-premises directory service such as Active Directory.
 You can use the Azure AD Connect tool to synchronize on-premises Active Directory objects with Azure AD in Microsoft 365.